open-voice-interoperability/website/site/content/about/_index.md

 ---
 title: About
 image: /img/ovn-open-voice-network-about-ai-voice-assistance_optimized.jpg
-about:
+sections:
   - heading: Vision
     imageUrl: /img/1x1-white-pixel.png
     text: >-
-      The Open Voice Network is dedicated to making voice assistance worthy of user trust—especially for a future of voice assistance that will be multi-assistant, multi-platform, multi-device, multi-modal, and multi-use.
+      The Open Voice Network (OVON) is dedicated to making voice assistance worthy of user trust—especially for a future of voice assistance that will be multi-assistant, multi-platform, multi-device, multi-modal, and multi-use.
   - heading: Mission
     imageUrl: /img/1x1-white-pixel.png
     text: >-
-      The Open Voice Network will achieve its vision through the development, proposal, and implementation of standards for the global voice industry.
-Standards that make voice assistance worthy of user trust.
+      The Open Voice Network will achieve its vision through the communal development and adoption of industry standards and usage guidelines, development and documentation of voice-centric value propositions, and education and advocacy initiatives.
   - heading: Principles
     imageUrl: /img/1x1-white-pixel.png
     textHTML: >-